- Homepage

 Inhalation Anesthetic Gases and Compressed Cylinders

 Waste anesthetic gases (WAGs) are volatile anesthetic gases (e.g., isoflurane, nitrous oxide, desflurane, and sevoflurane) used during a medical or surgical procedure to alleviate pain and/or distress.
-Exposure to WAGs may result in adverse health effects.

 Symptoms of Exposure